uwandroid/classchat/README.md

 ![Firebase App Creation](https://docs.google.com/uc?export=download&id=0BzfHZKVI-LraVEJSUWViUjB4ZXM)

-Note: Initially, everyone in class should create their own database.
-However, in our activity later on, everyone in class should use the URL above for the database.
+In Firebase, databases are referenced by a URL, so each application URL must be unique.
+Initially, everyone in class should create their own database.
+However, in our activity later on, everyone in class should use the URL above so that we can push chat messages to the same database.

 Once you have created an application database in Firebase, you can browse your data using a web interface on the Firebase website.
 You can use this interface to add new key-value pairs to the database.
 Experiment with creating new objects in the tree to form the structure below.
 Click on some of the objects and make note of how the URL changes.